Change log

 This tracker is not legal advice, not academic integrity advice, and not an official university statement unless a linked source is the university's own official page.

-USI - Università della Svizzera italiana current policy evidence
+USI - Università della Svizzera italiana combined release diff

 +12-0